 What are the Balmoral Castle grounds like?

-It is made up of a combination of formal gardens, green spaces, and a working estate, which includes forestry land, farmland, and an array of animals, including deer, Highland cattle, and ponies.
+The castle is set on the Balmoral Estate, which covers a staggering 50,000 acres and is located within the Cairngorms National Park.
+The estate is made up of a combination of formal gardens, green spaces, and a working estate, which includes forestry land, farmland, and an array of animals, including deer, Highland cattle, and ponies.

-There is also an array of glasshouses within the grounds, as well as a water garden, and of course, the front lawn up to the castle itself.
+The formal gardens cover three acres, and this is where you're supposedly most likely to find the Royal Family relaxing on a pleasant day.
+There is an array of glasshouses within the grounds, as well as a water garden, and of course, the front lawn up to the castle itself.

 How much is Balmoral Castle worth?